 Wound, ostomy, and continence nurses (WOCNs) are available in some medical centers to help you learn how to care for your ostomy.
-Talk with your surgeon about meeting with a WOCN after your surgery.
+Talk with your surgeon about meeting with an ostomy nurse after your surgery.

 You can continue to travel.
 Empty or change your ostomy pouch before beginning your trip.
 When traveling by plane, bring extra ostomy supplies in your carry-on baggage, not checked baggage.
 If traveling by car, store your supplies in a cool place.